antonionduarte/electric-fields/README.md

-# electric-fields
+# Electric Fields Simulator

-An electric fields simulator, written in Javascript using WebGL.
+An electric fields simulator, written in Javascript using WebGL for the Computer Graphics course at FCT-UNL.

-# test it yourself:
+# Test it yourself:

 https://antonionduarte.github.io/electric-fields/src/index.html